 2. Book Early

-Try to book at least 4–8 weeks in advance.
+Last-minute bookings are expensive.
+So, try booking at least 4–8 weeks in advance.

 3. Compare Multiple Quotes

 Never settle for the first quote.
+You should get at least three estimates.

 4. Move During Off-Peak Times